heyitsyosh/42_libft/README.md

 First, enter directory with `cd libft`.
 Then use any Makefile command.

-To use in projects, compile project with `-L<path/to/directory/with/libft.a> -lft`.
+To use in projects, compile with `-L<path/to/directory/with/libft.a> -lft`.
 Alternatively, compile project files with `<path/to/libft.a>`.
 Make sure to include `libft.h` appropriately in your source code.